IBM/terratorch/docs/guide/terramind.md

 # TerraMind

-TerraMind models are fully integrated into TerraTorch and support standard fine-tuning, Thinking-in-Modalities (TiM), and generation tasks.
+TerraMind is a multi-modal, generative foundation model build by IBM and ESA.
-All tokenizers are registered in `FULL_MODEL_REGISTRY` and can be used in Python scripts for encoding or reconstruction.
+It is fully integrated into TerraTorch and support standard fine-tuning, Thinking-in-Modalities (TiM), and generation tasks.

-More information about the TerraMind model: [https://ibm.github.io/terramind/](https://ibm.github.io/terramind/)
+More information about the TerraMind models: [https://ibm.github.io/terramind/](https://ibm.github.io/terramind/)

 If you encounter any issues, please create an issue in our [GitHub repo](https://github.com/IBM/terramind).